Discover Réunion : Sports and leisure

 Exploring lava tunnels.
 The exploration of lava tunnels, the guts left behind by the retreating lava, has become a popular activity over the last ten years.
 A number of service providers are now offering you the chance to discover the volcano from underneath, to discover an unknown world of stalactites and stalagmites in unlikely colors.

 Canyoning and climbing.
-With its sheer cliffs and cascading waterfalls, Réunion Island is an ideal place for canyoning and abseiling down waterfalls, under the refreshing spray of water jets.
+With its sheer cliffs and cascading waterfalls, Réunion Island is an ideal place for canyoning or abseiling down waterfalls, under the refreshing spray of water jets.
 Nearly 100 canyons are equipped.
 Not only is the concentration of sites exceptional, but many of them are of a scale unknown in Europe (Takamaka, Trou-de-Fer, Ravine-Blanche, Bras-Magasin, rivière des Roches...).
 For beginners, initiation takes place at the Saint-Gilles basins.
 Later, you can practice at Cilaos, from the top of 30-metre-high cliffs.

 Rafting, canoeing, water trekking.
 Less spectacular than canyoning, but just as thrilling in the island's breathtaking scenery.
 The rivers can be descended by a variety of craft: kayak-jump, raft, canoe-kayak or aquatic trekking, which involves jumping from waterfall to waterfall.
 Allow for a half-day at around €50 or a full day at around €70, with a riverside picnic.
 You'll find service providers in the regions concerned.
 The possibility of the activity and the choice of spot depend on your level, the weather, and above all the season, bearing in mind that the rivers are most practicable in the rainy season, from November to April.